autoai-org/AID/README.md

 ![](https://github.com/autoai-org/CVPM/workflows/cmd/badge.svg)
 ![](https://github.com/autoai-org/CVPM/workflows/dashboard/badge.svg)

 This is the development branch for the next version of cvpm.
+For old version, please go to [Legacy](https://github.com/autoai-org/CVPM/tree/7ca7692631820b3846368502da7a5cea3569a095)

 ## Roadmap